diversified-design/MesuraPHP/README.md

 | **Volume**      | CubicInch, **CubicMeter**, CubicYard, FluidDram, FluidOunce, Liter, Pint, Quart, TableSpoon + all metric prefixes (see below) |
 | **Weight**      | Gram, **Kilogram**, MetricTon, Pound + all metric prefixes (see below)                                                |

-All the units of a type can be converted to each other with corresponding methods.
+All the units of a domain can be converted to each other with corresponding methods.

 ### Full SI Metric Prefix Support

 Length, Weight, Volume (liters), and Area (square meters) support all 24 SI metric prefixes — from Quetta (10^30) down to Quecto (10^-30).
 For example, Length includes Quettameter, Megameter, Kilometer, Centimeter, Nanometer, Quectometer, and everything in between.
 The same applies to the other metric dimensions (e.g. Milligram, Kiloliter, SquareCentimeter).

 Common prefixed units have dedicated convenience methods (e.g. `->toNanometer()`, `->toMilligram()`).
 All others are accessible via `->toUnit(Yottameter::class)`.

 ---